 The Medical Care Commission shall adopt rules limiting the number of written certifications a physician may issue at any given time.

 A designated caregiver shall be at least 21 years of age unless the person is the parent or legal guardian of each qualifying patient the person assists.
 The Department may issue a registry identification card to a maximum of two designated caregivers named in a qualified patient's approved application.

 A designated caregiver shall notify the Department of any change in name or address and submit a $50 fee to the Department within 15 days after the change occurs.

-Establishes the Medical Cannabis Advisory Board consisting of 13 members with specified experience.
-The Board would review petitions to add a new debilitating medical condition and have the power to add a new debilitating medical condition.
+Establishes the Compassionate Use Advisory Board consisting of 13 members with specified experience.
+The Board would review petitions to add new debilitating medical conditions and have the power to add a new debilitating medical condition.

 Medical Cannabis Licensing